selfcustody/krux/docs/getting-started/installing/from-pre-built-release.en.md

 If the flashing process fails midway through, check the connection, restart the device, and try the command again.

-Two serial ports are created when `Amigo` and `Bit` are connected to a PC.
+Two serial ports are created when `Amigo` are connected to a PC.
 Sometimes Ktool will pick the wrong port and flashing will fail.
 Manually specify the serial port to overcome this issue using `-p` argument:

 ##### Linux
 See the correct port using `ls /dev/ttyUSB*`, in the example below we use `/dev/ttyUSB0`: